torres-alexis/gl_dockerfiles/README.md

 Open this as a gitpod workspace using this [link](https://gitpod.io/#https://github.com/J-81/gl_dockerfiles/tree/gl_ercc_analysis_v2).

+All steps below must be run using the gitpod workspace terminal.
+**NOTE** gitpod workspaces timeout after 30 minutes of inactivity.
+In those cases you will have to repeat this process (ideally you should avoid the timeout)!

 1. Install conda dependencies (using mamba to solve and install faster)
    ``` bash
    conda install -c conda-forge mamba -y